cqse/teamscale-jacoco-agent/agent/README.md

 #### Testwise coverage

-If you want to collect testwise coverage, please have a look below in the [Testwise mode section](####Testwise-coverage-modes).
+If you want to collect testwise coverage, please have a look below in the [Testwise mode section](#testwise-coverage-modes).

 #### Path format

 All paths supplied to the agent can be absolute or relative to the working directory.
-Furthermore paths may contain ant patterns with `*`, `**` and `?`.
+Furthermore, paths may contain ant patterns with `*`, `**` and `?`.

 ### Options for normal mode (do not apply to testwise mode)